![]() |

 Wat etiquette

 Like churches and mosques, Buddhist temples are places of worship and guests should be properly attired and respect local customs.
-It is inappropriate to wear shorts, sleeveless tops, hats or shoes in temples therefore take a sarong or additional shirt with you if you intend to visit a temple.
+It is inappropriate to wear shorts, sleeveless tops, hats or shoes in temples therefore take a sarong or additional shirt with you if you intend to visit a temple and are not appropriately dressed.
 Take your shoes off before entering the main temple and when you sit on the floor ensure you sit with your feet to the side rather than in the lotus position (the most common way for a westerner is often lotus position so please be careful).
 Ensure your feet are pointing behind you and not towards the Buddha or a monk

 Wat Ounalom on the river front has numerous statues and old relics which are worth visiting

 Ornate temples are now found all throughout Cambodia.
-After many being destroyed or used as torture centres during the Khmer Rouge regime, the Khmer are now building new and elaborate temples which are worth visiting
+After many being destroyed or used as torture centres during the Khmer Rouge regime, the Khmer are now building new, brightly coloured and elaborate temples which are worth visiting